 The Group regards our employees as our greatest asset.
 It is because of them that we are able to achieve success and growth.
-It is important for us to maintain continuous employee development, provide competitive employee benefits and ensure fair and safe working conditions, so that we retain our staff and are positioned as an attractive organisation for new talents.
+It is important for us to maintain continuous employee development, provide competitive employee benefits and ensure fair and safe working conditions, so that we retain our staff and are positioned as an attractive organisation for new talent.
 Remuneration policies and packages are reviewed regularly to ensure that the compensation and benefits are in line with the market and that the employees are rewarded for their contributions, thus aligning the interests of the employees to those of the Group's.

 Variable bonuses are granted to eligible employees based on the individual employee's contribution to the Group, profitability of the Group, current economic/business situation, government's wage guidelines, and internal and external salary equality.
 Contributions to retirement benefit schemes are offered as part of the remuneration package in accordance with The Retirement Age Act.
-The official retirement age is 62 years old but may be extended based on mutual agreement between the Company and the employee.
-In FY2024, we have 14 (FY2023: 11) employees who are above 62 years old.
-The Group will also continue to recruit and groom young talents while acquiring senior experienced professionals.
+The official retirement age is 63 years old but may be extended based on mutual agreement between the Company and the employee.
+In FY2025, we have 15 (FY2024: 14) employees who are above 63 years old.
+The Group will also continue to recruit and groom young talent while acquiring senior experienced professionals.

-In FY2024, we have a staff strength of 695 $(FY2023: 540)^2$ permanent employees and 11 (FY2023: 38) temporary/contractual employees.
+In FY2025, we have a staff strength of 807 (FY2024: 695)1 permanent employees and 12 (FY2024: 11) temporary/contractual employees.
 With such strength, we are committed to leverage and preserve our human capital across diverse gender, age groups and nationalities across our operations.
-Such emphasis on workforce has been indicated by our materiality assessment exercise where our stakeholders found the topic as relevant.
+Such emphasis on workforce has been indicated by our recent materiality assessment exercise where our stakeholders found the topic as relevant.